sclavijosuero/cypress-ajv-schema-validator/README.md

 ### [1.2.0]
 - Integration with bahmutov/cy-api and filiphric/cypress-plugin-api to show JSON violations directly in their outputs on the UI.
 - New Cypress environment variable to disable schema validation.
+- Change in the icons to flag schema issues.

 ### [1.1.1]
 - Added details to documentation.